 In terms of competitors, Repton Abu Dhabi still has a little catching up to do.
-Whilst the reputation of the Foundation School (now offering places for students from FS1 to Year 1 only) has grown following its ADEK inspections, having initially been rated Very Good in 2015-16 and again in 2017-18, when it was rated Very Good, the Secondary section is still relatively new, and has not yet had any students graduate, although the first set of IGCSE results are encouraging.
-The school is also inspected on an annual basis by Repton UK key staff who carry out Quality Assurance Visits (QAV) to ensure that standards are being maintained.
+Whilst the reputation of the Foundation School (now offering places for students from FS1 to Year 1 only) has grown following its ADEK inspections, having initially been rated Very Good in 2015-16, 2018-19, and 2020-21, and the award of an Outstanding rating in 2021-22, the Secondary section is still relatively new.
+The achievement of the improved Very Good rating again in 2021-22 will no doubt reassure parents that it is on course to join the Foundation School.

-Obvious competitors include Cranleigh (located not far away on Saadiyat Island) who have already opened their Sixth Form, and also Brighton College, both of which have recently been upgraded to Outstanding by ADEK.
+Obvious competitors include Cranleigh, Brighton College, and the British School of Al Khubeirat, each of which have been rated Outstanding by ADEK.
 The first two schools also have strong and established relationships with the UK "Mother" schools, whilst BSAK is one of the oldest schools in Abu Dhabi.
 All offer A Levels at Sixth Form.

 Fees are currently AED 59,150 Nursery and FS2, rising to AED 65,610 for Year 1.
 Year 2 (at the Junior school) is actually a lower fee at AED 63,060 before fees rise to AED 67,200 for Years 3 to 8, AED 72,370 for Years 9 - 11 and AED 76,500 for Years 12 and 13.
 These compare with favourably with Brighton College (whose fees are very similar), and are significantly lower than Cranleigh, whose fees range from AED 65,000 to AED 96,000 for the same year groups.